 - Astronomically expensive

 - Choppy ride

 The 2015 Toyota Land Cruiser is every bit the off-road machine that it always has been--but the price is so, so high.

 The 2015 Toyota Land Cruise is a niche vehicle aimed at those who intend to truly intend to take journeys over the paths less traveled.
 But the reality for streets and highways is that it's an oversized SUV with a thirst for gasoline that matches its massive profile.

-There was a time that the Land Cruiser represented little more than bare-bone off-roading prowess, but it's evolved into a luxury vehicle of sorts–without ever losing its ability to venture away from the pavement.
+The Land Cruiser has always been one for off-road prowess, but it's evolved into a luxury vehicle of sorts—without ever losing its ability to venture away from the pavement.
 In its past, the Land Cruiser knew deserts, mountains, and the Serengeti, but it's now better known for its trek through urban jungles and soccer fields.

 Its 381-horsepower V-8 powers the hulking, 5700-pound, body-on-frame utility vehicle through four-wheel drive with a locking differential that combines with rugged suspension design to provide hardcore off-road ability.
 It will both accelerate the 5700-pound Land Cruiser to highway speeds and beyond (though with a prodigious consumption of gasoline) and slip and slide over slick rocks far from any highway at all.